Length: Units

-Units used to denote distances in the vastness of space, as in astronomy, are much longer than those typically used on Earth (metre or centimetre) and include the astronomical unit (au), the light-year, and the parsec (pc).
+Units used to denote distances in the vastness of space, as in astronomy, are much longer than those typically used on Earth (metre or kilometre) and include the astronomical unit (au), the light-year, and the parsec (pc).

-Units used to denote sub-atomic distances, as in nuclear physics, are much smaller than the centimetre.
-Examples include the fermi.
+Units used to denote sub-atomic distances, as in nuclear physics, are much smaller than the millimetre.
+Examples include the fermi (fm).